LoyolaChicagoBooks/introcs-csharp/rst/lab-monodevelop.rst

 #.
 Now you can actually *run* the program defined by this project:

-   - *Right* click on the hello folder in the solution pod.
+   - *Right* click on the hello folder in the solution pad.
    - Select *Build Hello* or *Rebuild Hello*.
    - If the build was successful, which it will be, you will see *Build successful.* in the status line.